Gustav Müller (serial killer)

 Gustav Carl Friedrich Müller (born 1865 in Germany - date of death unknown; in Rotterdam, Netherlands) was a German bigamist, murderer and self-confessed serial killer.
 When he surrendered himself to the police, Müller confessed to killing his wife and son, as well as his parents and other wives around the world.
 Only the murders of his wife and son were proven, but taking his insanity into consideration, Müller was acquitted by reason of insanity and sent off to a mental institution, where he presumably died.

 Early life and travels

-Not much is known about Müller's early life, aside the fact that he was born in an unspecified location in Germany, with his father being a foreman at the Prussian state railways.
-In 1888, he married a woman whom later gave birth to a son, the family residing in Berlin.
+Not much is known about Müller's early life, aside from the fact that he was born in an unspecified location in Germany, with his father being a foreman at the Prussian state railways.
+In 1888, he married a woman in Berlin, and they had one son.

 Müller, a skilled artisan who worked as a watchmaker and gold miner, went bankrupt in January 1890, and quickly abandoned his wife.
 He travelled around the world, visiting many countries and supposedly marrying many women.
 Near the end of 1891, Müller was in India, riding an elephant, when he suddenly fell off the animal.
 Due to his injuries, he was placed in hospital for some time for treatment of epileptic seizures and an unspecified mental condition, from which, by his own admission, he never fully recovered.